hashxim/hconMD/Work_MD/SPAC - Introduction.md

 ## Criticism
 - Investors can get into a company and then get burned.
 They wont have enough time to access if a company is legitimate and there is even risk of fraud.
 - Critics says that companies going public through SPAC does not get enough scrutiny as those traditional IPOs.
 	- Example - Nikola which went public through SPAC.
 It had turned out to be a centre of firestorm of fraud allegations.
-Traditional IPO lovers would say that
+Traditional IPO lovers would say that company would have gone through

 ## Advantages
 - SPAC gives you an opportunity to invest in good management team where you have confidence on them to do some sort of profitable deal which increases the value of the investment.
 But its a risk (similar to writing blank check) as you don't know if they will do a good deal or not.